errata-ai/vale/fixtures/styles/Homebrew/test.md

 ```

 You can run the brew command to do many things (eg, `brew update`). homebrew-science is the named of a Hombrew tap.
 He (Max Howell) created Hombrew in 2009.

+* Spell out certain technical words
+  * "repository", not "repo"
+  * When abbreviating, introduce the abbreviation with the first usage in any document